MilesLitteral/wraylib3d/README.md

             bottleneck in Vulkan) thus LambdaCube-Metal is somewhat necessitated by comparison Related Projects: LambdaCube-Vulkan, LambdaCube-Metal, LambdaCube-XR, LambdaCube-GL (The Backends)

-            There's also a desire to upgrade LambdaCube-IR to use GraphQL as a querying language rather than JSON as it's currently using as GraphQL is incredibly flexible
+            There's also a desire to upgrade LambdaCube-IR to use GraphQL as a querying language rather than JSON as it's currently using this is because GraphQL is incredibly flexible, and will need to be explored

         - Loader
-            Contains functions for reading the Binary File Types into their Logical Data Types, a GLB and GLTF Loader is in Progress
+            Contains functions for reading the Binary File Types into their Logical Data Types, a GLB and GLTF Loader is in Progress.

         - MapViewer
-            Module for Loading Levels and viewing them, Full of QoL TODOs that will be addressed later on in development
+            Module for Loading Levels and viewing them, Full of QoL TODOs that will be addressed later on in development.

-            There is a desire to create a MapMaker, I'm not saying this should be Blender-HS but I am interested in Map Making functionality similar to Unity/Unreal Engine
+            There is a desire to create a MapMaker, I'm not saying this should be Blender-HS but I am interested in Map Making functionality similar to Unity/Unreal Engine.

         - Realm
             Module for Games and their Definition, here game logic, entities, levels, physics, and all are defined This class is what users build via the UI and is actually "Compiled" by WRL3D when the user exports their game, rather, the assets here and logic here is what will be compiled as an executable with dlls, assetBundles,  and binaries.
-There is an interest here to add the DB Module connections, and a module for reading a companion .db file
+There is an interest here to add the DB Module connections, and a module for reading a companion .db file.

-        - All Other files in here relate to core Game Engine functions, Render System, Scene (Manager), and Utils will stay whereas there is a desire to work Collision and Content into their own Modules (Physics, and Content respectively)
+        - All Other files in here relate to core Game Engine functions, Render System, Scene (Manager), and Utils will stay whereas there is a desire to work Collision and Content into their own Modules (Physics, and Content respectively).

     + Network
         - Database
-            Low level Postgres-SQL Functions, so far it only contains Query, which is all that is necessary for Realm purposes; you are required to have PostgresSQL installed on your system to use pgl if you want to use this module and it is bound to pgl otherwise thise module creates segfaults
+            Low level Postgres-SQL Functions, so far it only contains Query, which is all that is necessary for Realm purposes; you are required to have PostgresSQL installed on your system to use pgl if you want to use this module and it is bound to pgl otherwise this module creates segfaults.

         - Requests
             Low Level HTTP Functions, it can query web addressed in terms of HTTPS, JSON, or Binary and can handle all those responses, in the future any UDP Streaming functions will be described here for Multiplayer functionality as will any SSH or Tunneling functions that are of future interest

         - Realms
             Levels as described in their Web format, Levels can be queried and their assets downloaded.